-If you are a non-U.S. holder described in the first bullet point above, you generally will be subject to U.S. federal income tax in the same manner described under "-Effectively Connected Income or Gain."
-If you are a non-U.S. holder described in the second bullet point above, you will be subject to a flat 30% rate (or lower applicable treaty rate) of U.S. federal income tax on the gain derived from the sale or other disposition, which may be offset by certain U.S. source capital losses.
+If your gain is described in the first bullet point above, you generally will be subject to U.S. federal income tax in the manner described under "-Income or Gain Effectively Connected with a U.S. Trade or Business."
+If you are a non-U.S. holder described in the second bullet point above, you will be subject to a flat 30% (or lower applicable income tax treaty rate) U.S. federal income tax on the gain derived from the sale or other disposition, which may be offset by certain U.S. source capital losses.
+To the extent that any portion of the amount realized on a sale, redemption, exchange, retirement or other taxable disposition of a note is attributable to accrued but unpaid interest (and OID, if applicable) on the note, this amount generally will be taxed in the same manner as described above in "-Interest Income and Original Issue Discount on the Notes."

-Effectively Connected Income or Gain
+Income or Gain Effectively Connected with a U.S. Trade or Business

-The preceding discussion of the tax consequences of the acquisition, ownership and disposition of notes by you generally assumes that you are not engaged in a U.S. trade or business.
-If any interest on the notes or gain from the sale, exchange or other taxable disposition of the notes is effectively connected with a U.S. trade or business conducted by you (and, if required by an income tax treaty, is treated as attributable to a permanent establishment or fixed base in the United States), then the income or gain will be subject to U.S. federal income tax at regular graduated income tax rates, but will not be subject to withholding tax if certain certification requirements are satisfied.
-You can generally meet the certification requirements by providing a properly executed IRS Form W-8ECI to the applicable withholding agent.
-If you are a corporation, that portion of your earnings and profits that is effectively connected with your U.S. trade or business also may be subject to a "branch profits tax" at a 30% rate, unless an applicable income tax treaty provides for a lower rate.
+If any interest (and OID, if applicable) on the notes or gain from the sale, redemption, exchange, retirement or other taxable disposition of the notes is effectively connected with a U.S. trade or business conducted by you (and, if required by an applicable income tax treaty, is treated as attributable to a permanent establishment or fixed base in the United States), then the interest income or gain will be subject to U.S. federal income tax at regular graduated income tax rates generally in the same manner as if you were a U.S. holder.
+Effectively connected interest income will not be subject to U.S. federal withholding tax if you satisfy certain certification requirements by providing to the applicable withholding agent a properly executed IRS Form W-8ECI (or successor form).
+In addition, if you are a corporation, that portion of your earnings and profits that is effectively connected with your U.S. trade or business may also be subject to a "branch profits tax" at a 30% rate unless an applicable income tax treaty provides for a lower rate.
+For this purpose, interest (and OID, if applicable) received on a note and gain recognized on the disposition of a note will be included in earnings and profits if the interest or gain is effectively connected with the conduct by you of a U.S. trade or business.